SharedCode/sop/README.md

 And yes, there is no resource locking in above code & it is able to merge just fine those records added across different transaction commits that ran concurrently. :)

 Check out the integration test that demonstrate this, here: https://github.com/SharedCode/sop/blob/493fba2d6d1ed810bfb4edc9ce568a1c98e159ff/in_red_cfs/integration_tests/transaction_edge_cases_test.go#L315C6-L315C41
+(the sample adds one record but it is not needed, empty Btree will work just fine)

 ## ACID Transactions vs. Big Data
 It is well known to the database world that data engines are written to support being transactional or not.
 Transactions work best for non-big data management.
 And Big Data support typically has no support for transactions, specifically, ACID type of transactions.
 These perception change with SOP V2+.
 That is, SOP V2 supports ACID transactions and Big Data, together with "partial updates".
 Yes, full fidelity Big Data management protected by ACID transactions.